Marissa4887/academic-kickstartAAA/content/authors/admin/_index.md

 - Visitors
 ---

 Marissa is a student of digital media and humanities at UCF's Text & Technology PhD Program.
-Her research interests include digital cutlure, autonomous vehicle technologies, programming and digital ethics.
+Her research interests include digital culture, soundscapes, autonomous vehicle technologies, programming and digital ethics.